MohammadKhGh99/Mathematical-Logic-67501/README.md

 # Mathematical Logic 67501
-This Repository for all my Introduction to Mathematical Logic 67501 Course.
+This Repository for my Introduction to Mathematical Logic 67501 Course.